|

 short-stacked and managed to stay alive on several occasions, but he finally

-pocket queens.
-The queens held, and Kandris ended up in 7th place for a payday
+had pocket queens.
+The queens held, and Kandris ended up in 7th place for a

-of $12,530.
-Within fifteen minutes play was down to five players, once again
+payday of $12,530.
+Within fifteen minutes play was down to five players,

-thanks to Borovetz.
-Jeff Cohen was short-stacked and moved his chips in with
+once again thanks to Borovetz.
+Jeff Cohen was short-stacked and moved his

-king-ten offsuit, but Borovetz woke up with aces in the hole.
-Cohen caught no
+chips in with king-ten offsuit, but Borovetz woke up with aces in the hole.

 Mike Borovetz again found himself in a dominating position when Don Mullis